ssdtac/java/README.md

 # Sudoku Solver
-A solver for any sudoku board, working on making it visually in a GUI.
+<p>A solver for any sudoku board, working on making it visually in a GUI.</p>
-\n I know this has been done before, I just wanted some sort of practice myself All you need to run this is java 11 and some way to compile the code.
-No external libraries are being used as of now.
+<p>I know this has been done before, I just wanted some sort of practice myself</p>
+<p>All you need to run this is java 11 and some way to compile the code.
+As of now, no external libraries are used</p>